celj/dd360-challenge/README.md

 Additionally, all features were merged through dedicated branches to ensure that the `main` branch is always working as expected.

+## Results

+All output data is stored in the `docs/data` directory as csv files.

+> Note that `WEATHER.STAGING.SUMMARY` has `UPDATED_AT` as the first column, so the parquet is partitioned using this column.
+Thus, we only have one observation per city.

+Into the bargain, all the project instructions are saved in `docs/to-do.pdf` in Spanish.

 ## Next Steps

 Some ideas were already mentioned in the previous sections, but here is a list of possible next steps: